 Although Vader’s first red lightsaber used Kirak’s original hilt, he soon built a new one using the same crystal.
 Some time after Vader turned Kirak’s lightsaber red, he was ambushed.
 His lightsaber was damaged, and nothing was left but the crystal.

 Vader used this crystal to fashion a new lightsaber for himself.
-Its design was intricate and specific, an intimate weapon with pieces of Vader’s history and needs interwoven into it.
+Its design was intricate and specific, an intimate saber with pieces of Vader’s history and needs to be interwoven into it.

 The design of the hilt was inspired by other lightsabers.
 The first inspiration was Anakin’s old lightsaber.
 He used this lightsaber in the battle of Geonosis.